NullDev/nulldev.org/blog/posts/why-nns-are-not-blackboxes.md

 # Interpreting Neural Networks

-We already have methods to “open the box”:
+We already have methods to "open the box":

 * **[Saliency maps](https://en.wikipedia.org/wiki/Saliency_map)** → show which pixels contributed most to a classification.
 * **[Grad-CAM](https://github.com/jacobgil/pytorch-grad-cam)** → highlights image regions that drove a decision.
-* **[TCAV](https://github.com/tensorflow/tcav) (Testing with Concept Activation Vectors)** → measures sensitivity to abstract concepts like “stripedness” or “roundness.”
+* **[TCAV](https://github.com/tensorflow/tcav) (Testing with Concept Activation Vectors)** → measures sensitivity to abstract concepts like "stripedness" or "roundness."
 * **[Feature visualization](https://research.google/pubs/feature-visualization/)** → shows what individual neurons or layers respond to (edges, textures, shapes, objects).

-So if a cat image triggers a network, we can literally see that early layers detect whiskers and edges, middle layers detect shapes, and higher layers assemble the concept “cat.”
+So if a cat image triggers a network, we can literally see that early layers detect whiskers and edges, middle layers detect shapes, and higher layers assemble the concept "cat."
 There is no *cat neuron*, but the composition of features encodes the concept.

 > The forest is the solution, not the individual tree.

-## The “Why These Weights?”
+## The "Why These Weights?"
 Question

 The final pushback I got was:

-> “But WHY these exact weights?
+> "But WHY these exact weights?
 That's unexplained.
-Therefore: black box.”
+Therefore: black box."

 Actually, the *why* is simple: